amfairley/nunisi/DESIGN.md

 ### Strategy

 - **What value does the project provide?** From the business perspective; this project provides a website to display and rent out their rooms to potential guests.
 It allows the business owner to track trends in booking, see feedback from guests, and edit/update information about their rooms.
 From a customer perspective it provides a website where they can securely and safely book a room for their visit, find out more about the hotel and resort, and track previous trips that they have taken.
 - **What are the business needs?** The business needs are to provide an intuitive, pleasant looking, and accessible website to entice more users to book rooms at their resort.
-They business also requires agency over the information they give out, being able to update specifications to rooms to reflect renovations.
+The business also requires agency over the information they give out, being able to update specifications to rooms to reflect renovations.
 With enough use, the website will be able to provide information about trends in trips (time of year/amount of guests) and feedback in the form of reviews so that the business can continue to grow and match public demand.
 - **Who is the target audience?** The target audience will primarily be potential travellers.
-This will be split into sub sections of international travellers to Georgia who are looking for more of a nature focussed holiday that a city break, and domestic travellers seeking a break from city life.
+This will be split into sub sections of international travellers to Georgia who are looking for more of a nature focussed holiday than a city break, and domestic travellers seeking a break from city life.
 The business owners are another target audience, as they will need to have faith that the website will provide all the functionality that they need and that the website meets their standards for how they wish to portray the hotel.
 - **What are the user requirements and expectations?** The users can make their own profile in order to save their personal details and track previous trips.
 They also expect to be able to Create, Read, Update, and Delete their own profile, personal data, and reviews whenever they want.
 It is expected that they can search for available rooms to rent and to safely and securely pay for the rooms.

 #### Viability And Feasibility